Triknives/Mern-Shopping-list/README.md

 ## Technologies Used

 _This application utilizes the "MERN" stack.
 Allowing the application to store persistent data and changes as created by the user.
 Authenitcation has further been added through BcryptJS a variant of the ruby gem._

 * _This application is built utilizing the MERN stack_
 * _Axios_
 * _React_
+* _BcryptJS_
 * _Node.js_
 * _Express_
 * _MongoDb_
 * _Atlas Mongo Server Hosting_

+##Page Wifeframe
+_Designs from the wireframe are a work in progress and will continue to be developed and implemented into the site._
 ![UserPage](https://user-images.githubusercontent.com/50305423/75633743-81548280-5bbc-11ea-87a2-745783d81002.png)

 ### License